 A corporation's ability to deduct its federal NOL Carryforwards and to utilize certain other available tax attributes can be substantially constrained under the general annual limitation rules of Section 382 of the Code (Section 382) if it undergoes an "ownership change" as defined in Section 382 (generally where cumulative stock ownership changes among material stockholders exceed 50% during a rolling three-year period).
-In 2013, we experienced an ownership change in connection with our emergence from bankruptcy and US Airways Group, Inc. experienced an ownership change in connection with the Merger.
-The general limitation rules for a debtor in a bankruptcy case are liberalized where the ownership change occurs upon emergence from bankruptcy.
+In 2013, we experienced an ownership change in connection with our emergence from bankruptcy and US Airways Group, Inc. experienced an ownership change occurs upon emergence from bankruptcy.
 We elected to be covered by certain special rules for federal income tax purposes that permitted approximately \$9.0 billion (with \$7.0 billion of unlimited NOLs still remaining at December 31, 2020) of our federal NOL Carryforwards to be utilized without regard to the annual limitation generally imposed by Section 382.
 If the special rules are determined not to apply, our ability to utilize such federal NOL Carryforwards may be subject to limitation.
 In addition, under the loan program of the CARES Act, the warrants (and common stock issuable upon exercise thereof) we issued to Treasury did not and will not result in an ownership change for purposes of Section 382.
 This exception does not apply for companies issuing warrants, stock options, common or preferred stock or other equity pursuant to PSP1, PSP2 and PSP3 and accordingly will not apply to the warrants issued by us under PSP1, PSP2 and PSP3.
 Substantially all of our remaining federal NOL Carryforwards attributable to US Airways Group, Inc. and its subsidiaries are subject to limitation under Section 382 as a result of the Merger; however, our ability to utilize such NOL Carryforwards is not anticipated to be effectively constrained as a result of such limitation.
-Similar limitations may apply for state income tax p
+Similar limitations may apply for state income tax purposes.